 - Expensive hardware and infrastructure

-- Costly spectrum (most countries, frequency bands are is too expensive)
+- Costly spectrum (most countries, frequency bands are too expensive)

 - High end mobile devices compatible with 4G technology required, which is costly

 - Wide deployment and upgrade are time-consuming

 5G – Fifth-generation communication system

 5G network is using advanced technologies to deliver ultra fast internet and multimedia experience for customers.
 Existing LTE advanced networks will transform into supercharged 5G networks in future.

 In order to achieve higher data rate, 5G technology will use millimeter waves and unlicensed spectrum for data transmission.
 Complex modulation technique has been developed to support massive data rate for Internet of Things.